HPSP 2023

 The two-week program offers students a variety of experiences:

-• Panels with current professional program students (M.D., PA, MPH, PT, O.T., PharmD, etc.) and professional program admissions representatives
+• Panels with current professional program students and professional program admissions representatives (M.D., PA, MPH, PT, O.T., PharmD, etc.)

 • Learn about current trends in health care and increase understanding of health disparities of both rural and urban communities in Wisconsin